z-prince/mod-0-project-be/README.md

-# Mod 0 Project Guide - Back End
+# Mod 0 Project - Back End

-This repository will walk you through the Mod 0 Project for the Back End program at Turing.
+This repository will guide you through the Mod 0 Project for the Back End program at Turing.

 Each section has a folder containing a `README.md` file with instructions for the section, exercises, and questions.
 Please complete all the exercises and reflections.